dashcleancode/dashcleancode/README.md

 - 👀 I’m interested in DevOps & Cloud Technologies
 - 📫 How to reach me: davionash@proton.me
 - 😄 Pronouns: He/Him
-- Currently: Traversing my way through the GitHub Space
+- 🪂 Currently: Navigating my way through GitHub, one commit at a time!

 <!---
 dashcleancode/dashcleancode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.